nextbss/injector_io/README.md

 # Keeper - Dependency Injection for Flutter

 Inject your dependencies easily and quickly.
-Register in one place and use `get()` everywhere to retrieve your instances.
+Register in one place and use `get()` everywhere to retrieve your instances and Keeper will take car of the rest.

 ## Features
 - [x] Create singleton instances;